Palma de Mallorca: Cathedral area

 Palma is famous for La Seu, its vast cathedral built on a previous mosque which was built atop an original Christian church.
 Although construction of the present Cathedral began in 1229, it did not finish until 1601.
-Local architect Antoni Gaudí was drafted to restore the building in 1901.
+Catalan architect Antoni Gaudí was drafted to restore the building in 1901.
 The Parc de la Mar (Park of the Sea) lies just south, overlooked by the great building which sits above it on the city's stone foundations.
 Between the two are the town walls.

-The Rocks

-The rocks located a short walk from the cathedral are a place of calm and tranquility.

 Old city

 The Old City (in the southeast area of Palma behind the cathedral) is a maze of streets clearly hinting at an Arab past.
 Except for a few streets and squares which allow traffic and are populated with tourists most of the time, the walkways of this city quarter are fairly narrow, quiet streets, surrounded by a diverse range of interesting buildings, the architecture of which is comparable to cities such as Florence.
 The majority are private houses, some of which are open to the public as discreet museums or galleries.
 The Old City is also home to the Ajuntament (or Town Hall), the Convent of the cathedral, and the Banys Àrabs.